cormacj/rodos-disassembly/rodos-219/README.md

 This ROM is filled with very hacky code.
 It patches a lot of the BIOS calls, creates indirect calls, etc. It's not always easy to figure out whats going on.

 This is not relocatable as yet.
-Any code that causes a shift (eg adding a NOP after RSX definitions) causes the ROM to fail upload load.
+Any code that causes a shift (eg adding a NOP after RSX definitions) causes the ROM to fail upon load.

 **Important Files**
 rodos219.asm: This will compile to a binary match of the existing v2.19 rom.
-Comments are still a work in progress.
-Updated sometimes.

-l.z80: This is the work-in-progress code thats being documented.

 **Tools needed**